Welcome to the Deconstruction….unless you’ve participated before, then welcome back.

-Step 5: Make and submit a short final video for judging featuring your team, what you made, and most importantly how you did it. (note: it helps to assign someone on your team to be a designated documentarian).
+Step 6: Make and submit a final video of your project.
+This video is to celebrate and archive what you made, and most importantly how you did it.
+Details on submission will be given at the end of Deconstruction.
+We will also use it to award prizes in various categories.
+Note: It helps to assign someone on your team to be a designated documentarian during the weekend.

 Is this event for me?
 Who can participate in The Deconstruction?

 YOU!
 The event is open to anyone and everyone of all ages and backgrounds.
-All you need is internet access.
 Anyone, anywhere, can participate in The Deconstruction.
 You can do it…we believe in you.

 Do I have to physically Make an object?
 Could I create a short film, a performance, a game, or an app?